Or jump to rehearsal figure:

 This recording is a real puzzle.
 It was recovered from a set of unattributed compact cassettes (marked only "Septet"), found among the archive left by CBR's son Jasper Rootham.
 We think it is probably from a studio recording made in Newcastle upon Tyne in the 1980s by an ensemble of players from the Northern Sinfonia.
 At that time Jasper Rootham had retired to Northumberland, was in close touch with the Northern Sinfonia (and Richard Hickox), and commissioned the recording of many CBR works.

 This first typeset edition reconciles and corrects many mistakes in the earlier handwritten parts.
 Some of the blame must rest on the composer: perhaps in order to save space, CBR has placed oboe, clarinet and horn sharing two staves.
-This certainly caused problems to future copyists of both the score and the instrumental parts!
+This certainly caused problems to later copyists of both the score and the instrumental parts!